beneath-hq/beneath/docs/quick-starts/create-pipeline.md

 Browse the Beneath web [console](https://beneath.dev/?noredirect=1) and navigate to a stream you want to process.

 Click through to the stream's "Pipelines" API: API > Python > Pipelines.
-Here you'll find a stream-specific tutorial on how to create a pipeline.
+There you'll find a stream-specific tutorial on how to create a pipeline.

-For an example, look at the API for [earthquakes](https://beneath.dev/examples/earthquakes/stream:earthquakes/-/api?language=python&action=pipelines) or [Reddit posts](https://beneath.dev/examples/reddit/stream:r-wallstreetbets-posts/-/api?language=python&action=pipelines).
+For an example, look at the API for [earthquakes](https://beneath.dev/examples/earthquakes/stream:earthquakes/-/api?language=python&action=pipelines) or [r/wallstreetbets posts](https://beneath.dev/examples/reddit/stream:r-wallstreetbets-posts/-/api?language=python&action=pipelines) streams.

 <video width="99%" playsinline controls>
   <source src="/media/docs/quickstart-create-pipeline.mp4" type="video/mp4">